angarsky/docker-codeception-phantomjs/README.md

-# A Docker image with Codeception and PhantomJS toolkit
+A Docker image with Codeception and PhantomJS toolkit.

-## Usage
+# Usage

 Navigate to a directory with a ```codeception.yml``` file and run: